wdawson/okta.github.io/_source/_code/dotnet/jwt-validation.md

     var validationParameters = new TokenValidationParameters
     {
+        RequireExpirationTime = true,
+        RequireSignedTokens = true,
         ValidateIssuer = true,
         ValidIssuer = issuer,
         ValidateIssuerSigningKey = true,
         IssuerSigningKeys = signingKeys,
         ValidateLifetime = true,
         // Allow for some drift in server time
-        // (a lower value is better; we recommend five minutes or less) ClockSkew = TimeSpan.FromMinutes(5),
+        // (a lower value is better; we recommend two minutes or less) ClockSkew = TimeSpan.FromMinutes(2),
         // See additional validation for aud below
     };